 The first thing to note is that self-awareness is key when developing your emotional intelligence.
-Before you can develop yourself, you need to have an understanding of where your strengths and weaknesses lie so that your developmental efforts can be targeted to the right areas.
+Before you can work on yourself, you need to have an understanding of where your strengths and weaknesses lie so that your developmental efforts can be targeted to the right areas.

-The most robust and reliable method of assessing where your emotional intelligence levels are currently is to take a solid psychometric assessment, such as the EQ-i 2.0 tool.
+The most robust and reliable method of assessing where your emotional intelligence levels are currently is to take a solid psychometric assessment, such as the EQ-i 2.0 tool described above.